 Reading and comprehension rely on a combination of vocabulary, context, and the interaction of words.
 So you must be able to understand each moving piece before you can understand the text as a whole.

-If you struggle to understand specific vocabulary, it's sometimes possible to pick up meaning through context clues (how the words are used in the sentence or in the passage), but it’s always a good idea to look up the definitions of words with which you aren't familiar.
+If you struggle to understand specific vocabulary, it's sometimes possible to pick up meaning through context clues (how the words are used in the sentence or in the passage), but it's always a good idea to look up the definitions of words with which you aren't familiar.
 As you read, make sure to keep a running list of words you don't readily recognize and make yourself a set of flashcards with the words and their definitions.
 Dedicate fifteen minutes two or three times a week to and quizzing yourself on your vocab flashcards.
-(Note: for tips to help you study your vocabulary, check out our guide to improve studying, including the best way to use flash cards (coming soon!).)

-In order to retain your vocabulary knowledge, you must practice a combination of practiced memorization (like studying your flashcards) and make a point of using these new words in your verbal and written communication.
+In order to retain your vocabulary knowledge, you must employ a combination of practiced memorization (like studying your flashcards) and make a point of using these new words in your verbal and written communication.
 Guided vocabulary practice like this will give you access to new words and their meanings as well as allow you to properly retain them.